Oblong/Socket.io-Ruby/README.md

  * rack
  * json

-# Notes
+## Notes

- * Not done yet; don't expect it to work.
-It's really close though.
-(2011-08-18)
  * Wrote in Ruby 1.8.7-p334 on Ubuntu 10.04.
 That's the testing ground too; your mileage may vary.
+ * A number of ancillary libraries had to be created and maintained to reach the design goal.

+## History

+ * 2011-08-23 Bootstrapping right.
+This is big! :)
+ * 2011-08-18 Still working on the other libraries.
+ * 2011-08-11 Not done yet; don't expect it to work.
+It's really close though.